Growing your hair longer isn’t as easy as simply not cutting it. Which might explain why you seem to be struck with terminally shorter hair.

 #4 Meal Matters

 If the mere thought of such an eating lifestyle makes you break out in hives, know that there are various ways you can eat these too.

 Bonus Tip: Need to fortify your tresses?
 Hair is composed of keratin which is a protein.
 Eating more lean protein, seafood, soy and nuts can help to strengthen it.

 Try it.
-And if you notice your nails, skin and hair are looking better maybe it’s the change in diet from highly processed foods that really offer your body little to fresh fruits, vegetables and proteins.
+And if you notice your nails, skin and hair are looking better maybe it’s the change in diet from highly processed foods that really offer your body little when compared to fresh fruits, vegetables and proteins.

 #5 Say Hello to Hydration

-Did you know?
-Properly hydrated hair is less likely to frizz up on you.
-If things get super humid during the summer where you call home be sure to run a dehumidifier at night in your bedroom to suck frizz inducing moisture out of the air.
+Also if things get super humid during the summer where you call home be sure to run a dehumidifier at night in your bedroom to suck frizz inducing moisture out of the air.

 #6 Filtered Showering

 Obviously no one can promise a shower water filter will leave you with hair that isn’t as dry or brittle after a week, but longer term you should notice a difference.

 Bonus tip: Too late for filtering?
 To rid your strands of mineral build up and/or chlorine grab some apple cider vinegar and whip up a natural clarifying rinse.
 Dilute it one part vinegar to four parts water.
 Pour over freshly washed hair let sit for maybe 30 seconds, then rinse.